 EXPERT TIPS

 Tip #2: Grease your pan right before using it.
-It’s best to wait til right when you’re ready to bake to grease your pan.
 If you grease it then let it sit, the grease could start to slide down the pan as it sits.

-Tip #3: Use a cake decorating turntable to ice the cake.
-If you have a cake decorating turntable, place the cake on it to ice the cake.
+Tip #4: If you have a cake decorating turntable, place the cake on it to ice the cake.
 Spin the turntable around as you tilt the cup filled with icing overtop.

 Chocolate Pear Cake